LIt4g0/Portfolio/ProjectNewLightCity/README.md

 <summary>Code Example:</summary>
 Here is a method that returns true or false if the move that is being checked will put your own king in check.

 What I do here is simulate the movement of all your pieces, and for each movement I also simulate if this move will enable any of the opponents pieces to attack the kings tile when it's their turn.
 If so I remove that move from the array of possible moves.
-(Gif of trying to move piece that defends king).

 ```
 bool AChessBoard::IsSelfCheckMove(AChessPiece* SimChessPiece, AChessTile* OriginTile, AChessTile* SimTargetTile)